aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ## **Using Default Markers in Charts**
 When you use a default marker in charts, each chart series get different default marker symbols automatically.

-This Javascript code shows you how to set a chart series market automatically:
+This JavaScript code shows you how to set a chart series market automatically:

 ```javascript
 var pres = new aspose.slides.Presentation();